 ARTICLE 3: MATTERS OF PROFESSIONAL ETHICS

 Section 3.2.
 Potential Spousal Conflicts of Interest.
-If the Client includes persons who are related to each other as husband and wife, the Firm is sensitive to issues which occasionally arise in joint representation of clients related by marriage.
-For example, husband and wife may have different views on how property could pass after the death of one or both of them.
+If the Firm represents persons who are related to each other as husband and wife, the Firm is sensitive to issues which occasionally arise in joint representation of clients related by marriage.
+For example, spouses may have different views on how property could pass after the death of one or both of them.
 Different individuals may have different goals in planning their respective estates or different community and separate property interests.
 In some situations, the Firm may recommend that holdings be restructured to take advantage of available tax benefits, which may affect different spouses differently due to their community and separate property interests.
 Additionally, a conflict may exist or may arise in the determination of what is community property and what is separate property.
-That determination may be more beneficial for husband than wife, or vice versa.
+That determination may be more beneficial for the husband than the wife, or vice versa.
 For example, if community property is partitioned or given to the other spouse as part of the estate plan, the possibility of a divorce, however remote, must be recognized.
 Consequently, the Firm's present recommendations could affect the income, property, and support provisions in any such divorce or after the death of one or both spouses.
 These are just a few general examples.
 If the Firm acts in a capacity as attorney for both spouses, the Firm cannot be an advocate for either spouse against the other spouse.
-When the Firm represents both of you, the Firm cannot keep information received from either of you confidential from your spouse.
-Confidential information will be shared with both of you, even if received by the Firm in private conference with only one of you, but such information will be kept confidential from outside parties, except with your consent.
-Either of you may have your own independent counsel for any part or all of the matters within the scope of the Firm's representation.
-If a conflict arises that makes it improper or impractical for the Firm to continue representing both of you, the Firm will withdraw from further dual representation and advise that one or both of you obtain separate independent counsel.
+When the Firm represents both spouses, the Firm cannot keep information received from either one confidential from the other.
+Confidential information must be shared with both spouses, even if received by the Firm in private conference with only one present, but such information will be kept confidential from outside parties.
+Either spouse may have independent counsel for any part or all of the matters within the scope of the Firm's representation.
+If a conflict arises that makes it improper or impractical for the Firm to continue representing both spouses, the Firm will withdraw from further dual representation and advise that one or both spouses obtain separate independent counsel.

 Section 3.4.
 Privacy Notice.
 Professionals who advise on personal financial matters, such as attorneys, are required by law to notify their clients about their policies on privacy.
 The Firm understands our clients' concern for privacy.
 During the Firm's representation of you, the Firm may receive non-public personal information about you.
 The Firm does not disclose any non-public personal information about its current or former clients, except as expressly or impliedly authorized by its clients to enable us to represent them, or as required or authorized by law or other applicable rules governing the Firm's professional and ethical conduct as attorneys.
 The Firm maintains physical, electronic, and procedural safeguards that comply with our professional standards in order to guard our clients' non-public personal information.